hyakugei/UnetLLAPIWrapper/README.md

 ## Notes

 * You need to call `NetManager.PollEvents()` every frame.
-* For clients, if you want a client to destroy/disconnect itself, you may need to wait a frame after calling the `Disconnect()` method before `Destroy()`ing the client object itself.
+* For clients, if you want a client to disconnect and remove itself, you may need to wait a frame after calling the `Disconnect()` method before `NetManager.DestroyClient()` or `NetManager.Shutdown()`.
 Otherwise the client may not send the disconnect message before it destroys itself.